Canadian Association of Provincial Cancer Agencies logo

 Sri Navaratnam

-Sri Navaratnam, Chair
+Sri Navaratnam, Internal Director

 Dr. Sri Navaratnam’s career and education reflect her enduring vision to defeat cancer through innovation, research, collaboration, and compassionate care.
 Leading a provincial cancer organization, she relies on disciplined strategic planning to cultivate purpose and excellence within her team.
 As an oncologist and scientist, her focus is on advancing cutting-edge research and clinical care for the people of her province.